Office Closure

 Tickets for the tour are to be book at the 'Member Price' via the MDA conference website.

 NIC is hosting a Member Networking dinner with guest speaker Matt Linegar from the Australian Rural Leadership Foundation on 30th September at Belvedere Restaurant, Griffith.
 This event is a great opportunity to hear Matt's leadership story, which no doubt will include a few laughs, and consider industry's next steps as we embark on the review of the Murray Darling Basin Plan.
-Tickets for this
+Tickets for this event are via the event link using Try Booking - an Italian feast has been organised to celebrate the evening.
+Drinks are at your own cost.

 On 1st October, Day 1 speakers include The Hon.
 Murray Watt, Minister for Water and Environment, Troy Grant the Inspector General Water